Comparing Coca-Cola Amatil (CCLAY) & Its Rivals

-Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it contrast to its rivals?
-We will compare Coca-Cola Amatil to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.
+Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
+We will compare Coca-Cola Amatil to similar companies based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

 Analyst Ratings

-This is a breakdown of recent ratings and price targets for Coca-Cola Amatil and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Coca-Cola Amatil and its competitors, as provided by MarketBeat.com.

 |Sell Ratings